 2.17.1.
-Operating lease - Company as lessor
+Operating leases - Company as a lessor

 Under IFRS 16, an operating lease is a lease that does not transfer substantially all the risks and rewards incidental to ownership of an underlying asset.
-These a typically simple short-term hire arrangement (an operating lease), whereby rental payments received are dealt with in profit or loss with the primary impact on the balance sheet relating to the timing of lease payments.
+These are typically simple short-term hire arrangement (an operating lease), whereby rental payments received are dealt with in profit or loss with the primary impact on the balance sheet relating to the timing of lease payments.

-Under IAS 17, assets leased to customers under operating leases are included in Property, plant and equipment in the statement of financial position.
+Assets leased to customers under operating leases are included in Property, plant and equipment in the statement of financial position.
 They are depreciated over their expected useful lives on a basis consistent with similar fixed assets.
 Rental income is recognized on a straight-line basis over the lease term.

 2.17.2.
-Operating lease - Company as lessee
+Leases - Company as a lessee

-As from 1 January 2019, the Company applies IFSR 16 and accordingly leases are recognized as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Company.
+Leases are recognized as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Company.
 Assets and liabilities arising from a lease are initially measured on a present value basis.
 Lease liabilities include the net present value of the lease payments.
 The lease payments are discounted using the interest rate implicit in the lease.
 If that rate cannot be readily determined, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment with similar terms, security and conditions.
 The measurement includes non-cancellable lease payments (including inflation-linked payments), and also includes payments to be made in optional periods if the lessee was reasonably certain to exercise an option to extend the lease, or not to exercise an option to terminate the lease.
+For the asset and liabilities arising from a lease, see notes 10 and 14.

 As a consequence, the Company recognises depreciation of the right-of-use asset and interest on the lease liability.
-The repayments of lease liability are separated into a principal portion and an interest portion and presented in the statement of cash flows separately as cashflows from financial and operating activates, respectively.
+The repayments of lease liability are separated into a principal portion and an interest portion and presented in the statement of cash flows separately as cashflows from financial (Payments for leases - principal) and operating activates (Interest paid), respectively.

-Company applies IFRS 16 to all leases, including leases of right-of-use assets in a sublease, except for:
+The company applies IFRS 16 to all leases, including leases of right-of-use assets in a sublease, except for: